YuanxiaoGao/Evolution_of_reproductive_strategies_in_incipient_multicellularity/README.md

 **Overview**

-This repository contains the simulation of the work "Evolution of reproductive strategies in incipient multicellularity" by Yuanxiao, et al.
+This repository contains the simulation of "Evolution of reproductive strategies in incipient multicellularity" by Yuanxiao et al.
-The aim is to investigate the growth rate of multicellular organisms under differnt forms of size effects and cell interactional forms.
+The aim is to investigate the growth rate of multicellular organisms under different forms of size effects and cell interactional forms.

 **Organization**